 UK Games and Interactive Salary and Satisfaction Overview

 View the full report to look further into UK salary and satisfaction data including…

-- Average salaries for women in the UK games industry slightly overtook their male counterparts in junior and mid-level roles for the first time, although they are still significantly behind in more senior positions.
+- For the second year running, average salaries for women in the UK games industry slightly overtook their male counterparts in Junior and Mid-level roles and have caught up significantly in more senior positions